donut2008/DeleteInverter/README.md

 Yes.

 ## Can I make a feature request?
 Sure!
-You can create a new issue tagged "feature-request" or, if you have already implemented the feature, create a pull request.
+You can create a new issue tagged "feature request" or, if you have already implemented the feature, create a pull request.
 I'll review the PR before merging it.

 # Enjoy!